Jihuli

-Jihuli is a Big village and has a high school,4 middle school and 14small gov school.
-It has Bus connectivity to district head quarter.
+Jihuli is a Big village and has a high school, 4 middle school and 14 small gov school.
+It has bus connectivity to district headquarter.
 Main Occupation of the village is farming.

 Industry

 Agriculture is the village's major industry.
 People buy and sell commodities at the Jihuli Bazaar.
 Another nearby market is called the Pachpakri Bazaar.

 Governance

 The village elects Mukhiya and Sarpanch to solve village disputes.

 Temples

-There are many temples in the village, such as Hanuman Mandir(Sarkar Gachi),Hanuman Mandir(shekahi Tola),Ram Janki Mandir(Badka Math),Panchmukhi Mahavir Mandir, Maharani Asthan, Shiv Mandir, and Sapahi Devi.
+There are many temples in the village, such as Hanuman Mandir (Sarkar Gachi), Hanuman Mandir (shekahi Tola), Ram Janki Mandir(Badka Math), Panchmukhi Mahavir Mandir, Maharani Asthan, Shiv Mandir, and Sapahi Devi.